 Who should apply for the PfMP credential?

-Practitioners who use portfolio management and who are looking to validate their knowledge, skills, and experience.
+Practitioners who use portfolio management and are looking to validate their knowledge, skills, and experience.

-Project portfolio managers with 4 to 7 years of portfolio management experience and a minimum of 8 years of professional business experience
+Project portfolio managers with four to seven years of portfolio management experience and a minimum of eight years of professional business experience